gabygaby123/capstone/README.md

 The products also have an “Add To Cart" checkbox.

-At the end is an “Add to cart" bootstrap button, followed by the logo.
+At the end is an “Add to cart" button, followed by the logo.

 ## Checkout Page